robertklep/nefit-easy-http-server/README.md

 This will install the `easy-server` CLI tool in a well-known "bin/" directory (`npm config get prefix` will show you where).

+## Docker

+@balk77 has created a Docker image to easily install and run the HTTP server.
+More information [here](https://hub.docker.com/r/balk77/nefit-easy-http-server/).

 ## Usage

 ### Starting